 There are about as many ways to design cocktail cuffs as there is to design collars, and creating an attractive and unique cuff is just as difficult as it is when making a collar.
 The turnback should be integrated into the design of the cuff and not look like it was merely stuck on.
 There really is no practical purpose to the cocktail cuff so at the very least it should look nice.
 The ends of the cuff should be rounded.
 If the ends are cut square they will easily get caught inside the sleeve of your jacket and the cuff will need frequent adjusting.

-The image to the right is how Connery’s Turnbull & Asser 2-button turnback cuff looks unfolded.
+The image above is how Connery’s Turnbull & Asser two-button turnback cuff looks unfolded.
 Turnbull & Asser’s cuff for Connery is designed to roll back and not just fold back.
 However, the cuff they make today is not the same as this one.

 Next is Frank Foster’s cocktail cuff unfolded, as seen in The Man with the Golden Gun and Moonraker.
 Foster’s cuff folds back neatly, and it’s very clear exactly where the cuff is designed to fold.